Laura Zapata

-Laura Guadalupe Zapata Miranda ([ˈlawɾa ɣwaðaˈlupe saˈpata miˈɾanda] born July 31, 1956) is a Mexican support telenovela actress, singer, and dancer.
+Laura Guadalupe Zapata Miranda ([ˈlawɾa ɣwaðaˈlupe saˈpata miˈɾanda] born July 31, 1956) is a Mexican telenovela actress, singer, and dancer.
 She has acted in Televisa productions.

 Life and career

 Born in Mexico City, Zapata is the daughter of Guillermo Zapata Pérez de Utrera (a Mexican boxer, model, and businessman) and Yolanda Miranda Mange.
-She is the maternal half-sister of Thalía (also a singer and actress), Federica, Gabriela, and Ernestina Sodi.
+She is the maternal sister of Thalía (also a singer and actress), Federica, Gabriela, and Ernestina Sodi.

 Zapata is a singer and dancer.
 In Maria Mercedes, one of Thalía's first soap operas, Zapata played a villain opposite her sister.
 She is well known for her antagonist roles in telenovelas.

 Zapata was married to Juan Eduardo Sodi de la Tijera.
 She has two sons, Claudio Sodi and Patricio Sodi.

 Kidnapping

 In September 2002, Zapata and her sister Ernestina Sodi were kidnapped and taken to an unspecified location.
-The news of their kidnapping made headlines across Latin America and among the Spanish-speaking television channels of the United States.
+The news of their kidnapping made headlines across Latin America and on Spanish-language television channels in the United States.

-Their sister Thalía is married to multi-millionaire Tommy Mottola, so it was speculated that their captors would ask for a large sum of money.
-Instead, Zapata was released 18 days after her kidnapping, and Ernestina was released on the 34th day.
+Their sister, Thalía, is married to multi-millionaire Tommy Mottola, leading to speculation that their captors would demand a large ransom.
+However, Zapata was released 18 days after her kidnapping, and Ernestina was released on the 34th day.